- Oops!Something went wrong.Please try again later.

 — Eric Schneiderman (@AGSchneiderman) September 8, 2017

-Attorney general Eric Schneiderman has hammered Equifax for using language meant to discourage arbitration and is asking Equifax for answers over the data breach.
+New York attorney general Eric Schneiderman has hammered Equifax for using language meant to discourage arbitration and is asking Equifax for answers over the data breach.
 The company has stated since it would not bar consumers from joining breach-related lawsuits.

 No doubt, those who sold company stock before publicly admitting the issues are going to face some legal trouble of their own as well.